lkingland/func/docs/reference/func_mcp.md

 ## func mcp

-Manage Model Context Protocol (MCP) server
+The Functions Model Context Protocol (MCP) server

 ### Synopsis

 NAME
-	func mcp - manage a Model Context Protocol (MCP) server
+	func mcp - The Functions Model Context Protocol (MCP) server

 SYNOPSIS
 	func mcp [command] [flags]

 DESCRIPTION
-	Manages a Model Context Protocol (MCP) server over standard input/output (stdio) transport.
+	The Functions Model Context Protocol (MCP) server can be used to give agents the power of Functions.

-	This server enables AI language models to interact with Knative Functions through the Model Context Protocol.
+	Configure your agentic client to use the MCP server with command "func mcp start".
+Then get the conversation started with

+	"Let's create a Function!".

+	IMPORTANT: This is an EXPERIMENTAL feature.
+The FUNC_ENABLE_MCP environment variable must be set before the server will take any meaninigful action.
-	IMPORTANT: This command is designed to be invoked by MCP clients (such as Claude Desktop, Cursor, VS Code, Windsurf, etc.), not run directly by users.
-The MCP client automatically launches and manages the server based on its configuration.

-	For setup instructions and client configuration examples, see: https://github.com/knative/func/blob/main/docs/mcp-integration/integration.md
+	IMPORTANT: "func mcp start" is designed to be invoked by MCP clients (such as Claude Code, Cursor, VS Code, Windsurf, etc.).
+Do not run this directly.
+Instead, configure your client to invoke.
+For setup instructions and client configuration examples, see:

-	Note: This is an EXPERIMENTAL feature.
-The FUNC_ENABLE_MCP environment variable must be set to "true" for the server to start.
-See documentation for details.
+	https://github.com/knative/func/blob/main/docs/mcp-integration/integration.md

 AVAILABLE COMMANDS
-	start    Start the MCP server
+	start    Start the MCP server (for use by your agent)

 EXAMPLES

 	o View this help:
 		func mcp --help

-	Note: End users should configure their MCP client, not run these commands directly.
-	See the documentation link above for configuration instructions.

 ### Options